Any donation you make, big or small, will go towards vital, world-class cancer research that can save lives and change lives.

 Lead your organisation in showing a commitment to improving outcomes for cancer patients and get in touch with us to discuss further.

-Each October we host our annual Tea4TROG event.
-It provides a great opportunity to connect with local businesses and community members over a high tea while also raising valuable funds for TROG Cancer Research.
+Every year in October we aim to host our annual Tea4TROG event.
+This event provides a great opportunity to connect with local businesses and community members over a high tea while also raising valuable funds for TROG Cancer Research.

-As our TROG Cancer Research high tea fundraiser grows in success year on year, our last event proved to be no exception with the sold-out event celebrating record numbers.
+As our TROG Cancer Research high tea fundraiser grows in success year on year, our last event in 2019 proved to be no exception with the sold-out event celebrating record numbers.

 Hosted by cancer survivor and radio broadcaster Julie McCrossin, the event was entertaining and informative as Julie spoke of her own experience of head and neck radiation therapy and her amazingly positive results.